bb1000/file_handling/talk.md

 In the previous example we have dealt with three files, `allherbs.knx`, `allherbs.asx`, and `allherbs.obx`.

-The common part in the names of the files is the part in front of the `.`.
+The common part in the names of the files is the part in front of the `.` delimiter.
 The part after `.` is the file extension.

 We can use some simple code to detect the file name and the file extension.